ryanatkn/gro/src/gen/README.md

 for any TypeScript files with `.gen.` in the file name, and it outputs a file stripped of `.gen.` to the same directory.
-The `*.gen.*` origin files export a `gen` function that returns the contents of the output file.
+The `*.gen.*` origin files export a `gen` function that returns the content of the output file.
 More flexibility is available when needed including multiple custom output files.